 While hamsters scramble over rocks and birchwood in the wild, they aren’t natural climbers.
 Hamsters only experience enclosures in captivity, so they learn to climb their cages as pets.

-Climbing can indicate something’s bothering your hamster, such as a predator.
+Climbing can indicate something’s bothering the hamster.

 How Do You Find a Lost Hamster?

-If your hamster succeeds in its escape attempt, you’ll need to find a way to get it back.
+If a hamster succeeds in its escape attempt, you’ll need to find a way to get it back.
 There are many methods you can try to find your pet.
 Take a strategic approach with the following steps:

 Thorough Search